zxc-tju/onsite-fot-planner/README.md

 * scipy
 * setuptools==58.0.4

+One could simply install the dependencies listed in `requirements.txt` by running (in your Python environment):

+	pip install -r requirements.txt

+## Install fot as a submodule
-Frenet optimal trajectoriy planner can be installed with (run it under the folder `onsite-fot-planner/`):
+Frenet optimal trajectory planner can be installed with (run it under the folder `onsite-fot-planner/`):

 	git clone https://github.com/ZhaoXiaocong20/frenet_optimal_trajectory_planner.git